shiltian/half_precision/README.md

 # Half Precision Type

 A library for 16-bit float half-precision type.
+All the calculation will be converted to 32-bit float and then downgrade to 16-bit one.

 ## Requirement
 - CMake 3.2+